 Studies show adolescents learn best when they:

-Are faced with solving unforseen problems and meeting unpredicted obstacles.
+- Are faced with solving unforeseen problems and meeting unpredicted obstacles.

 How does project-based learning offer academic challenge?